 This couldn’t be further from the truth.

-In reality, many hair products including shampoo and conditioner contain a large amount of toxic ingredients.
-This article will help you to look at the ingredients in a new light, so you can be more aware of the toxins that are entering your body.
+In reality, many hair products including shampoo and conditioner contain a large amount of ingredients that are bad for your hair.
+This article will help you to look at the ingredients in a new light, so you can be more aware of the chemicals that are entering your body.
 This will enable you to find healthier options that are more natural and work in harmony with your body.

 We do not realize it, but every day our skin absorbs chemicals.
 Whether it is something that we directly put on our skin, or through aerosols in the air, there are many ways that our skin absorbs things.
 Sometimes it gets in through our hair follicles and glands, but primarily toxins get absorbed through the epidermis.

 The epidermis is our protective outer layer of skin.
 Typically it acts as a barrier, but various factors can weaken it.
 Psychological stress, burns, wounds, abrasions, and skin diseases are just some of those factors.
 Either a weakened epidermis or an acidic chemical can increase absorption.

 Also, what we put on our scalp affects our hair.
 Hair loss can have psychological impacts to our health as well.
 Many people try to use hair loss shampoos to stop hair loss and to regrow hair.
 If you have been suffering from hair loss and are looking for a possible shampoo that will help, we made a list of the top 5 organic hair loss shampoos.

 The best bet is to avoid allowing harsh chemicals to come in direct contact with our skin.
 Although it is impossible to completely avoid them, by taking small steps to avoid them the best we can we can increase our level of health.

 7 Ingredients To Avoid in Hair Products